Advanced cell biology 1: Experimental approaches

 Description

-This compulsory course for the "Molecular and Cellular Biology" program is designed to deepen and complete the fundamental molecular and cellular processes seen in the BCM2, BCM3 and "Deepening in Cellular and Molecular Biology" courses, mainly in the form of practical work.
-These courses will focus on the themes of intracellular trafficking, cell cycle and apoptosis in the continuity of the BCM3 course.
+This compulsory course for the "Molecular and Cellular Biology" pathway is designed to deepen and complement the fundamental molecular and cellular processes seen in the BCM2, BCM3 and Advanced Molecular and Cellular Biology courses, by taking a more in-depth look at them.
+These lessons will focus on the themes of intracellular trafficking, the cell cycle and apoptosis, following on from the BCM3 course.

-A group work will be done in TD during which the students will have to analyze a scientific article to make a structured summary specifying the context of the study, the precise scientific question asked by the authors, the strategies implemented and the techniques used to answer it.
-This work is intended to help prepare students for the writing of their TER and internship reports in the Master's program.
+Students will be asked to analyze a scientific article and produce a structured summary giving the context of the study, the precise scientific question posed by the authors, the strategies implemented and the techniques used to answer it.
+The aim of this assignment is to help prepare students for writing their TER reports and Master's internships.

-The tutorials and practical exercises will be carried out in an integrated manner on the same themes as those dealt with in class.
-The practical sessions will be directly linked to the laboratory sessions.
-The students will have to ask a question related to a cellular mechanism and, in the respect of the scientific approach, will propose an experimental strategy allowing to answer it.
-The practical exercises will allow the application of this strategy by integrating biochemistry, molecular biology and cell biology techniques such as immunoblot, cell culture, immunolabeling and fluorescence microscopy.
+TD and TP will be carried out in an integrated way on the same themes as those covered in CM.
+The practical sessions will be directly linked to the lab work.
+Students will be asked to pose a question related to a cellular mechanism and, in line with the scientific approach, propose an experimental strategy to answer it.
+Practical work will enable them to apply this strategy, integrating biochemistry, molecular biology and cell biology techniques such as immunoblot, cell culture, immunolabeling and fluorescence microscopy.
 The results obtained will be analyzed using image analysis techniques and bioinformatics.

 Read more